NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 ### 9.0 DLSS-G DEVELOPMENT HOTKEYS

-When using non-production (development) builds of `sl.dlss_g.dll`, there are numerous hotkeys available, all of which can be remapped using the remapping methods described in [debugging](Debugging.md)
+When using non-production (development) builds of `sl.dlss_g.dll`, there are numerous hotkeys available, all of which can be remapped using the remapping methods described in [debugging](<Debugging - JSON Configs (Plugin Configs).md>)

 * `"dlssg-sync"` (default `VK_END`)
   * Toggle delaying the presentation of the next frame to experiment with mimimizing latency